zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 Everything in the Senior Product Designer role, plus:

-- **Product knowledge:** Deeply understand the technology and features of your [group][product-hierarchy] and have a working knowledge of the end-to-end GitLab product.
+- **Product knowledge:** Deeply understand the technology and features of your [group](/handbook/product/categories/#hierarchy) and have a working knowledge of the end-to-end GitLab product.
 - **Research:** Understand the nuances and considerations between problem and solution validation, mentor other designers on how they plan their research, and work with your product design manager on potential strategic research needs.
 - **Deliverables:** Create tactical and strategic deliverables for your group (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).
 - **Communication:** Communicate UX activities with a focus on product outcomes, and set an example for frequent and effective asynchronous communication.